Ngā huanga kai mātāmuri Secondary crops

 - Water needs to be clean and clear of sediment and herbicides.

 - Processing facility location.

 Read This NZ Life’s article on how to farm kōura.

 The Freshwater Crayfish Farming guide includes information on kōura’s habitat, stocking, harvesting and regulatory requirements.

 Two species of ginseng, the Asian ginseng (Panax ginseng) and American ginseng (Panax quinquefolium) can be grown as secondary crops under a pine tree canopy.

 Ginseng has been used as a traditional medicine in Asia and North America for centuries.
 It's believed to enhance wellbeing and improve energy.
-Its main active ingredient, ginsenoside, is also believed to have anti-inflammatory properties.
+Its main active ingredient, ginsenoside, is believed to have anti-inflammatory properties.